Lee Reeves (boxer)

 Lee Reeves (born 28 February 1995) is an Irish boxer.
+He had an amateur record of 23 wins and 37 losses, and a pro record of 16 wins and two losses.

 Biography

-Reeves was born and raised in Limerick to his father and Cathy Reeves as the oldest of 4.
+Reeves was born and raised in Limerick, as the oldest of four children, to his father and Cathy Reeves.

 In 2015, his mother Cathy died due to suicide following a long battle against breast cancer.
 Reeves aspires to achieve the heights of Katie Taylor in memory of his mother.

-In 2018, Reeves was signed a promotional deal with Lee Baxter Promotions in Canada, even catching the eye of boxing legend, Tyson Fury.

 On an unknown date, Reeves's brother Tony died.

+In 2018, Reeves signed a promotional deal with Lee Baxter Promotions in Canada, gaining the attention of boxer Tyson Fury.

 Reeves also works as a model, having modelled for Nike and declined multiple proposals for a reality TV series based on his life.

+On 1 August 2026, Reeves was taken to hospital after being knocked out by Gary Cully in the tenth round of their fight for the vacant BUI Celtic super‑lightweight title at the 3Arena in Dublin and is in a "critical but stable" condition.

 Survivor

-Reeves appeared on Survivor UK 2023 in 2023.
+Reeves appeared on Survivor UK in 2023.
 He was voted out on day 20, becoming the first member of the jury after being considered "too much" by the other contestants, becoming the first member of the jury and voting for Matthew Haywood (eventual winner) to win.

-Controversy

-After his appearance on Survivor 2023, he garnered controversy due to sexist comments made against other contestants, particularly towards Ashleigh Bishop as he called her an "airhead barbie" shortly before being eliminated.